Please do your best to submit lossless files, that is, WAV, AIFF or FLAC format.

 If you are not 100% positive that your tracks are 100% FCC-clean, please contact me at firstname.lastname@example.org BEFORE submittal.
 Let’s not risk removal of me as a host because of carelessness or cluelessness, okay?
 Please review this reference.

 These are the only filetypes that are CD quality.
-MP3s are lossy, and even the best version (320k) doesn’t overcome this.
-Please don’t convert an MP3 to a lossless format.
+MP3 and M4a are lossy, and even the highest bit rate conversion doesn’t overcome this.
+Please don’t convert a lossy file to a lossless format.
 An inferior file can’t be made better after the fact, the same way an enlarged cellphone photo can’t be made less grainy by taking a photo of the cellphone photo with an expensive DSLR.